 That doesn’t mean you wish your adolescent luck and walk away.
-Remember, when you’re dealing with the challenges of middle school, you are the coach.
+Remember, when you’re dealing with the challenges of middle school, you are the coach whose goal is to foster independence.
 “If you see they are stuck, ask them questions that can help teach problem solving skills, so later on they will ask themselves those questions when faced with a similar problem,” recommends Schechtman.

 Here’s a sample scenario: Say your adolescent feels that a teacher or coach is being unfair.
 “First get their perspective,” says Schechtman.
 “Ask questions to figure out the bigger picture.”
 Perhaps they got a grade they felt wasn’t fair—or they didn’t get to play in the last game.

 Then help your middle schooler come up with ideas.
 Schechtman recommends role playing to help adolescents think through situations like these.
 “You can say, ‘Let’s role play.
 I am the teacher or the coach.
 Do you want to meet with the teacher?
 Do you want to say it in an email?
 And what would you say?’”

 Then encourage your middle schooler to try his ideas for solving the problem.
 Check in on the results.